Star Trek Lower Decks (LOW) Season 1

 I am glad that "Second Contact" largely dispels my apprehensions.
 The humor is appropriate for the most part.
 I dislike only a few of the jokes that I think are misplaced.
 And ultimately the jokes may not be the most important aspect about the show anyway.

 Not only is Lower Decks totally recognizable as Star Trek as the visuals and sounds are concerned.
 It so far also comes with a good deal of Star Trek spirit, once we look beyond the overdrawn characters and events.
 It all boils down to concepts we already know and we have accepted in live action.
 The shy and hypochondriac Ensign Boimler reminds me of fan favorite Reg Barclay, and Mariner is not unlike Ro Laren with her defiant attitude.
 Ensign Tendi relays the sense of wonder about going into space as it was still palpable in the early TNG era (and in Star Trek Enterprise, for that matter), while Rutherford qualifies as a Star Trek character on a meta level, with certain traits of a Big Bang Theory nerd.
 "Grumpy Cat" T'Ana is like Dr. Pulaski with furry ears, and I am willing to accept her comment on Boimler being worthless as sarcastic or as an allusion to the disregard for redshirts.
-In fact, despite the exaggerated idiosyncrasies there is not a single bad person on the whole ship, unlike in the two other recent Trek shows.
+Despite the exaggerated idiosyncrasies there is not a single bad person on the whole ship, unlike in the two other recent Trek shows.
 I would not have expected that, but to me the Lower Decks characters are relatable and Trek-like.

 Although the morality of the show comes with the caveats that this is not the bravest crew and that the accomplishments of the low-ranking officers are not sufficiently recognized, Lower Decks is anything but nihilistic.
 And while the general tone of the first episode is "girls: cool, boys: meh", it doesn't become a wokefest.
 The characters, or at least those who are in the focus this time, have motivations, and what they do has a meaning and has consequences.
-Even Mariner's issues with discipline (that I was very apprehensive of) gain a surprising significance that will likely be further elucidated in future episodes.
+Even Mariner's issues with discipline (that I was apprehensive of) gain a surprising significance that will likely be further elucidated in future episodes.
 Boimler and Mariner are antithetical characters in the tradition of The Odd Couple.
 And I like how they still attempt to commend each other in the end and how this too hints at a development.

 Overall, the story of "Second Contact", as simple as it may be, is more coherent than those of many live-action episodes if we neglect the comedic overstatement for a moment.
 Also, it is amazingly efficient for a pilot episode of only 30 minutes.